wp-plugins/sell-digital-downloads/readme.txt

 For screenshots please visit the [WordPress Sell Digital Downloads](http://wp-ecommerce.net/?p=1916) plugin page

 == Changelog ==

+= 2.1.8 =
+* Added debug functionality.
+This will be very useful if orders are not being updated or users are not getting emails

 = 2.1.7 =
 * Plugin is now compatible with WordPress 3.9